How Down Payments Affect Your Mortgage

 Your down payment should primarily come from you; however there are some people, such as family members, who may provide you with a gift for your down payment.
 There are some home loans, FHA loans, which require as little as 3.5% down on your mortgage.
 However, if you have the ability to make a down payment of at least 20% then you will not be required to have mortgage insurance, which will save you money in the long run.

-According to Bill Weldon, mortgage banker with United Home Loans, “The amount you are able to come up with for down payment will determine the rate and structure of the loan but the notion that 20% down is necessary or the best option is fading away.
+According to Bill Weldon, vice president, mortgage lending with United Home Loans, “The amount you are able to come up with for down payment will determine the rate and structure of the loan but the notion that 20% down is necessary or the best option is fading away.
 Taking the time to understand a borrower’s full financial picture allows us to set up the best options and structure for their loan.
 For example, there are some great jumbo mortgage programs that only require 10% down with no private mortgage insurance.
 It all depends on the borrower’s financial goals and financial situation to set them up with a mortgage that best suits their specific profile.”